gulp-community/gulp-wrap-umd/README.md

 #### options.template

 Type: `String`
-Default: `umd`
+Default: The UMD template

-Name of template from built-in `templates` folder or filename of custom Lo-Dash template.
+The template to use to generate the output files.
+Can be passed a Lo-Dash template string as a custom template.

 ## LICENSE

 MIT License

-Copyright (c) 2013 Blaine Bublitz
+Copyright (c) 2014 Blaine Bublitz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the